Kobeyvines/airbnb_analysis_nairobi/README.md

 ## 📊 Key Insights
 ### Pricing & Revenue Analysis

-*   What's the correlation between listing type and average nightly rate? tick
+*   What's the correlation between listing type and average nightly rate?

-*   Which room types generate the most revenue despite having lower average rates? tick
+*   Which room types generate the most revenue despite having lower average rates?

-*   Are professionally managed listings priced higher than individually managed ones? tick
+*   Are professionally managed listings priced higher than individually managed ones?

-*   What price range attracts the most bookings (occupancy)? tick
+*   What price range attracts the most bookings (occupancy)?

-*   How does cancellation policy affect pricing strategy? tick
+*   How does cancellation policy affect pricing strategy?

 ### Occupancy & Booking Patterns

-*   What's the average occupancy rate across the dataset? tick
+*   What's the average occupancy rate across the dataset?

-*   Do flexible cancellation policies lead to higher occupancy? tick
+*   Do flexible cancellation policies lead to higher occupancy?

-*   How does minimum night requirement affect booking frequency? tick
+*   How does minimum night requirement affect booking frequency?

-*   Which listing types have the highest occupancy rates? tick
+*   Which listing types have the highest occupancy rates?

 *   Are there seasonal trends in your data (if dates are available)? unfortunately, no dates available

 ### Host Strategy & Management

 *   Do professionally managed listings have better reviews/ratings?
-NO Tick

-*   What percentage of listings are professionally managed vs. individual? tick
+*   What percentage of listings are professionally managed vs. individual?

-*   Do professional hosts charge more or less than individual hosts? tick
+*   Do professional hosts charge more or less than individual hosts?

-*   Is there a relationship between professional management and cancellation strictness? done
+*   Is there a relationship between professional management and cancellation strictness?

-*   How many listings per host on average? done
+*   How many listings per host on average?

 ### Geographic/Neighborhood Patterns

-*   Are there neighborhood clusters with similar pricing? done
+*   Are there neighborhood clusters with similar pricing?

-*   Do certain neighborhoods favor specific room types? done
+*   Do certain neighborhoods favor specific room types?

-*   Which areas have the highest revenue potential? done
+*   Which areas have the highest revenue potential?

 ### Quality & Features

 *   How many amenities do high-revenue listings typically have?

 *   Do listings with cover photos perform better?
-Done

 *   What's the relationship between listing name length and bookings?